- What Are Custom Data Filters?

 It may take up to 24 hours for the relevant data to be initially imported and updated to our platform, and in the event you decide to change or remove any active Custom Data Filters this 24 hour timeline will also apply.

-We can support up to eight custom filters, four from the account object and four from the opportunity object in Salesforce.
+We can support up to 16 custom filters, eight from the account object and eight from the opportunity object in Salesforce.

 Where Can I See My Custom Data Filters?